whyboris/utilitarianism.net/content/en/glossary.md

 _→ Main article:_ [_Scalar versus maximizing or satisficing utilitarianism_](/types-of-utilitarianism#reconstructing-rightness-maximizing-satisficing-and-scalar-utilitarianism)

 Satisficing utilitarianism is the view that within any set of options, an action is right if it produces _enough_ well-being.

-However, this proposal has some problems and has not found wide support.
-To see this, suppose that Sophie could save no one, or save 999 people at great personal sacrifice, or save 1,000 people at even greater personal sacrifice.
-From the utilitarian’s perspective, we still want to say there is reason to save the 1,000 people over the 999 people; labeling both actions as _right_ would risk ignoring the important moral difference between these two options.
+(It's important, though, to appreciate that from a utilitarian perspective there is always _more_ moral reason to do more good, even if it is not necessarily _wrong_ to just do a moderate amount.)

 The main alternatives to satisficing utilitarianism are _scalar utilitarianism_, according to which rightness and wrongness are matters of degree[^33], and _maximizing utilitarianism_, the view that within any set of options, the action that produces the most well-being is right, and all other actions are wrong.